Video shows the horror of rape as weapon of war in Ethiopia’s Tigray region

-Category: World Hits: 4A horrifying video showing a doctor operating on a woman who was brutally raped in Ethiopia’s conflict-torn Tigray region has been circulating widely on WhatsApp since early March.
+Category: World Hits: 5A horrifying video showing a doctor operating on a woman who was brutally raped in Ethiopia’s conflict-torn Tigray region has been circulating widely on WhatsApp since early March.
 The surgery took place in a hospital in Adigrat, in the north of the Tigray.
 Our team spoke to several sources who told us about what happened to this woman, who is now living in a safe house.
 Her story highlights the massive and widespread rape of woman in the conflict in the Tigray that began in late 2020.

 Read more https://observers.france24.com/en/africa/20210419-video-shows-the-horror-of-rape-as-weapon-of-war-in-ethiopia-s-tigray-region